 SEXUALLY TRANSMITTED INFECTIONS DATA & STATISTICS

-From 2017 to 2021, the number of new HIV diagnoses in San Francisco decreased by 33%, while the number of chlamydia diagnoses decreased by 32%, syphilis diagnoses increased by 12%, and gonorrhea diagnoses decreased by 9%.
-These declines follow 7 years of steadily increasing rates and are likely related to a steep decline in STI screening during the COVID-19 pandemic.
+From 2022 to 2023, the number of new HIV diagnoses in San Francisco decreased by 20%; the number of chlamydia diagnoses decreased by 13%, early syphilis diagnoses decreased by 30%, and gonorrhea diagnoses decreased by 5%.

-San Francisco was one of the first urban centers to see declines in new HIV diagnoses, with new HIV diagnoses reduced by 65% from 462 in 2010 to 160 in 2021.1 These decreases are due to citywide efforts to scale-up HIV testing and early and widespread HIV treatment, a strong linkage-to-HIV care program (provided by the SFDPH LINCS team), and access to syringes, condoms, and more recently PrEP (pre-exposure prophylaxis for HIV).
+San Francisco was one of the first urban centers to see declines in new HIV diagnoses: New HIV diagnoses declined by 59% from 326 in 2014 to 133 in 20231.
+These decreases are due to citywide efforts to scale-up HIV testing and early and widespread HIV treatment, a strong linkage-to-HIV care program (provided by the SFDPH LINCS team), and access to syringes, condoms, and PrEP (pre-exposure prophylaxis for HIV).

-Declining rates of condom use2 has likely contributed to rising rates of gonorrhea, syphilis and chlamydia in San Francisco.
 The San Francisco Department of Public Health is focused on reducing STI health disparities and preventing the most severe complications of STIs in San Francisco.
-We prioritize our work with:
+Thus, we prioritize our work with:

 1. gay, bisexual, and other men who have sex with men (MSM)